 “Liar,” he said.

-Elektra simply took the hashish pipe from me, turned back to Larry and continued her interrupted conversation as Larry lighted her up with his silver butane lighter.
+Elektra simply took the hashish pipe from Steve, turned back to Larry and continued her interrupted conversation as Larry lighted her up with his lighter.

 Sammy sang his song.